rhmndev/magaman/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

-## How TO Install and Running Project
+## How To Install and Running Project

 1. `git clone https://github.com/rhmndev/magaman.git`
 2. `composer install`